Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Method

 \subsection{Workshop Design}

-Our in-person co-design workshops featured five stages (Figure~\ref{fig:workshopdesign}): (1) a pre-workshop \textbf{survey} to surface relevant individual dance backgrounds and lived experiences, (2) a large group \textbf{introduction} to share survey findings and discuss modalities for dance instruction, (3) small groups \textbf{teaching} example dances using non-visual techniques, then (4) \textbf{designing} systems for non-visual dance instruction, and (5) \textbf{presenting} their systems to back to the large group for discussion.
+We held three separate in-person co-design workshops that all featured the same five stages (Figure~\ref{fig:workshopdesign}): (1) a pre-workshop \textbf{survey} to surface relevant individual dance backgrounds and lived experiences, (2) a large group \textbf{introduction} to share survey findings and discuss modalities for dance instruction, (3) small groups \textbf{teaching} example dances using non-visual techniques, then (4) \textbf{designing} systems for non-visual dance instruction using provided prototyping materials, and (5) \textbf{presenting} their systems to back to the large group for discussion.
 The four in-person workshop phases are shown in Figure~\ref{fig:workflow}.
-Each in-person workshop was three hours long, and we compensated participants \$90 for their participation.
+Each workshop was three hours long, and we compensated each participant \$90 for their participation.
 This study was approved by our institution's Institutional Review Board (IRB).